G-Core/product-documentation/documentation/cloud/bare-metal-servers/connect-to-your-bare-metal-server-via-ssh.md

 The SSH protocol (also referred to as Secure Shell) is a method for secure remote login from one server to another.
 To connect via SSH, make sure that all the necessary rules for incoming traffic are in the firewall settings set.

 Please note: you cannot connect to Windows instances via SSH.
-But you can connect to them via RDP protocol or <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">from the console in Control Panel</a>.
-Linux machines can be accessed via SSH or <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">from your Control Panel</a>.
+But you can connect to them via RDP protocol or <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">from the console in the Customer Portal</a>.
+Linux machines can be accessed via SSH or <a href="https://gcore.com/docs/cloud/virtual-instances/connect/connect-to-your-instance-via-control-panel" target="_blank">from the Customer Portal</a>.

 ## Connect with SSH keys